Makerviews exists to share the stories of and advice from a variety of makers, designers, and artists.

 Authenticity at the core.

-Hey, it's Scott Mathson, founder of Makerviews.
-My own journey — This project is solely run by myself.
-I've personally been making things for as long as I can rememver.
+Hey, it's Scott Mathson, Founder of Makerviews.
+My own journey — I've personally been making things for as long as I can remember.
 From music - singer-songwriter and drummer, to the digital/tech world - SEO, web designer and developer, and audio/video/media engineer, to handmade - woodworker, apprentice to cabinet-maker, and much more.

 Hear more about my background in the Makerviews podcast introduction episode.